-Over the past two years, our journey to the Kingdom of Bhutan has left us with so many lasting impressions.
-It is one of the most remarkable tours our founder, Peg Abbott, has made and in 2025 we are pleased to offer two departures, one in spring with the glory of the rhododendron bloom, and one in fall when the endangered Black-necked Cranes arrive to winter in the Phobjika Valley.
+Over the past two years, our birding tour to the Kingdom of Bhutan has left us with so many lasting impressions.
+It is one of the most remarkable tours our founder, Peg Abbott, has experienced.
+In 2025 we are pleased to offer two departures, one in spring with the glory of the rhododendron bloom, and one in fall when the endangered Black-necked Cranes arrive to winter in the Phobjika Valley.
 We focus on prime areas for birding and scenic vistas at a pace you can absorb the wonders of the mountains — the Himalayan forests are intriguing and views abound!

 Our tour is also culturally rich, a glimpse of rural life hosted by wonderful guides that share their country’s story as well as their expertise with birds.
 We visit architecturally marvelous Buddhist fortress-monasteries, locally called “dzongs,” where we observe traditionally robed monks and their devotees.
-We stop at a weaving studio and try out one of Bhutan’s first brew pubs.
-Join us to learn why Bhutan is known as the “Land of the Thunder Dragon,” an emblem that adorns the national flag expressing the mysticism that pervades this fascinating culture.
+We stop at a weaving studio where you see weavers working and have some fun at one of Bhutan’s first brew pubs.
+Join us to learn why Bhutan is known as the “Land of the Thunder Dragon,” an emblem that adorns the national flag, expressing the mysticism that pervades this fascinating culture.

 Tour Highlights

-• Enjoy a tremendous diversity of birdlife thanks to our tour’s varied altitudes and habitats as we cross this Himalayan nation, ranging from lowland rainforest at 500 feet (on our extension to adjacent Manas National Park in India) to mountain passes well above tree line at 13,000 feet.
+• Enjoy tremendous diversity of birdlife thanks to our tour’s varied altitudes and habitats as we cross this Himalayan nation, ranging from lowland rainforest to mountain passes well above tree line at 13,000 feet.
 Special birds here include some of the world’s largest hornbills, a half dozen species of laughingthrush, charismatic wren-babblers and parrotbills, and many glorious sunbirds.

 • Marvel at bird superstars, including technicolor Himalayan Monal, Satyr Tragopan, Rufous-necked Hornbill, Fire-tailed Myzornis, Ibisbill, Beautiful Nuthatch, and gorgeous Ward’s Trogon.